Last updated on Dec 14, 2017

 - in production you’ll likely want to use one of the available log shippers, mostly because of buffers: blocking the application or dropping data (immediately) are often non-options in a production deployment

-Shippers or libraries, if you want to send logs with anything that can talk to Elasticsearch or syslog, you can sign up for Logsene here.
+Shippers or libraries, if you want to send logs with anything that can talk to Elasticsearch or syslog, you can sign up for Sematext Logs here.
 No credit card or commitment is required, and we offer 30-day trials for all plans, in addition to the free ones.

 If, on the other hand, you enjoy working with logs, metrics and/or search engines, come join us: we’re hiring worldwide.